 The glorious view from the campground

-still underlies the eastern Sierra Nevada.
+of magma which still underlies the eastern Sierra Nevada.

 Finally, the road reaches Lee Vining.